 Hitachi ID Privileged Access Manager

 Hitachi ID Privileged Access Manager is a system for securing access to privileged accounts.
-It works by regularly randomizing privileged passwords on workstations, servers, network devices and applications.
+It works by regularly randomizing privileged passwords on PCs, servers, network devices and applications.
 Random passwords are encrypted and stored in two or more replicated credential vaults.

 Access to privileged accounts may be disclosed:

 - To applications, replacing embedded passwords.

-- To Windows workstations and servers, which need them to start services.
+- To Windows PCs and servers, which need them to start services.

 Password changes and access disclosure are closely controlled and audited,